 CLI

-Scaffold noddde projects, domains, aggregates, projections, and sagas from the command line
+Scaffold and extend noddde projects, domains, aggregates, projections, and sagas from the command line

 Installation